aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odp-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The OpenDocument Presentation (ODP) format is a popular file format for creating presentations.
+It is used by many applications, such as OpenOffice, LibreOffice, and Apache OpenOffice.
+However, the Microsoft Office suite does not support the ODP format.
+Therefore, if a user wants to open an ODP file in Microsoft Office, they must first convert it to a compatible format, such as the Microsoft Word DOTM format.

+<h2>How Aspose.Total Helps for ODP to DOTM Conversion</h2>
-For a Python developer, who is trying to add a ODP to DOTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert ODP file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOTM format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from ODP to DOTM.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert ODP file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOTM format.

+The Aspose.Slides for Python via .NET API is a powerful tool for creating, editing, and converting presentations.
+It supports a wide range of file formats, including ODP, PPT, PPTX, and PDF.
+It also provides features such as text formatting, slide transitions, and animation.

+The Aspose.Words for Python via .NET API is a powerful tool for creating, editing, and converting documents.
+It supports a wide range of file formats, including DOC, DOCX, DOTM, and PDF.
+It also provides features such as text formatting, page layout, and document protection.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from ODP to DOTM.
+It is a fast and reliable solution for converting ODP files to DOTM format.
+It also provides a wide range of features for creating, editing, and converting documents and presentations.

 {{% /blocks/products/pf/feature-page-summary %}}